Rafayqayyum/instrusion_detection_mqtt2020/README.md

 ## About Notebook

 The jupyter notebook contains detailed process of different models(logistic regression, K nearest neighbors, Decision trees, random forests, naive Bayes and support vector machines) compared on MQTT-IOT-IDS2020 dataset.
-The results are available in CSV files for the comparsion
+The results are available in CSV files for the comparison.
+Decision trees and Random Forests clearly dominate in the results but random forest performs better than Decision trees even when considering time constraint.
+Random forest can be parallelized which reduces its training time to roughly the same as Decision trees.

 ## About Dataset